Bayonetta (character)

 Bayonetta is one of only two surviving Umbra Witches, being the child of a Witch and a Lumen Sage.
 During the events of the first game, she goes in search of her forgotten past, heading for her old home of Vigrid and fighting the angelic forces of Paradiso on the way.
 In Bayonetta 2, she becomes a demon hunter confronting her own literal demons.
 She appears as a guest character in other games such as Anarchy Reigns, The Wonderful 101, the Super Smash Bros. series, and Shin Megami Tensei: Liberation Dx2.

-Reception of the character has been positive overall, with the common point of praise being her highly feminine image, which makes her both stand out among female characters in video games and go against several set conventions.
+Reception of the character has been polarized but is positive overall, with some feminist commentators praising her hypersexual image as campy, sex-positive, and empowering, and others considering it sexist, objectifying, and pandering to the male gaze.